SrijanBadhya/Debsoc/Running the PES Debsoc.md

 I had prioritized parenting, education, and romance motions, but the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdKTWmg4VqlNQVXDcwTQ2-JSK5x-3oWyVtDS4VwnxN1Qpoytw/viewform?usp=sharing&ouid=115888508141230211059) shows that people soon got bored of these motions and wanted different ones too.
 ![From the Google Form](https://i.ibb.co/fd1q7Tyk/motionpref.png)
 - There are also oddballs who want finance and IR motions, and these people usually get sidelined in the interest of keeping the motions debatable for everyone.
-But you can consider occasionally catering to these people (I should have).
+You can consider occasionally catering to these people (I should have).

 ![image](https://i.ibb.co/z1sLVdt/Screenshot-2025-09-06-162422.png)